Fletchers Paint Works & Storage Site

 From 1949 until 1990, Fletchers Paint Works manufactured oil-base and latex paints and stains, and engaged in other chemical processing activities.
-The Fletchers Paint Works site (site) consists of three areas: 1) the former Paint Works Plant on Elm Street, located about one-quarter mile west of the center of town along the southern bank of the Souhegan River; 2) a former storage facility on Mill Street, located about 700 feet south of the Paint Works Plant next to the Boston and Maine Railroad tracks; and, 3) a drainage ditch that runs from the Mill Street facility through the Paint Works and into the Souhegan River.
+The Fletchers Paint Works site (site) has been divided into two Operable Units (OU-1 and OU-2).
+OU-1 consists of three areas: 1) the former Paint Works Plant on Elm Street, located about one-quarter mile west of the center of town along the southern bank of the Souhegan River; 2) a former storage facility on Mill Street, located about 700 feet south of the Paint Works Plant next to the Boston and Maine Railroad tracks; and, 3) a drainage ditch that runs from the Mill Street facility through the Paint Works and into the Souhegan River.
+OU-2 is comprised of the Keyes Memorial Field and the Souhegan River in the vicinity of the Elm Street area of the site.

 Land-use next to the site includes a cemetery, a town park with a closed municipal well field, and mixed residential, commercial and light industrial establishments.

-In 1984, contamination was discovered in the Keyes well, a municipal water supply for Milford in the northwest corner of the adjacent Keyes Park.
+In 1984, contamination was discovered in the Keyes well, a municipal water supply for Milford in the northwest corner of Keyes Memorial Field.
 The well was subsequently taken out of service and an investigation began to determine the contaminant source.
-In 1985, EPA discovered volatile organic compounds (VOCs), polychlorinated biphenyls (PCBs) and heavy metals in the soils near the plant and in Souhegan River sediments.
+In 1985, the Environmental Protection Agency (EPA) discovered volatile organic compounds (VOCs), polychlorinated biphenyls (PCBs) and heavy metals in the soils near the plant and in Souhegan River sediments.
 High levels of PCBs were also found in the soils around the paint storage building.

 In 1988, EPA removed 863 drums from the site and shipped them to an authorized hazardous waste disposal facility.
 The site was listed on the National Priorities List in March of 1989.
 EPA’s contractor began the remedial investigation in late 1991, and the report was completed in 1994.
 Higher than expected levels of PCBs and paint waste material were detected in the subsurface.

 In 1993, the wooden storage shed building at the Mill Street property was demolished and hundreds of drums and boxes were removed.
-A soil removal was completed in 1995 at three residential properties beside the Mill Street property due to excessive PCB contamination detected in surface soils.
+A soil removal was completed in 1995 at three residential properties beside the Mill Street property due to PCB contamination detected in surface soils.
 An additional PCB-soil removal was completed in 1996 at the cemetery next to the Elm Street facility (site of the Korean War Memorial).
+On January 17, 2001, the Elm Street building demolition was completed.

-The feasibility study was completed in May 1996.
+A feasibility study was completed for OU-1 in May 1996.
 EPA issued a Proposed Plan in January 1997 that called for ex-situ treatment of PCB-contaminated soils by thermal desorption.
 EPA signed a Record of Decision (ROD) outlining the selected remedy for the Mill Street property and the Elm Street property in October 1998.
-The ROD called for the soil to be excavated and thoroughly treated at the Elm Street property and replaced in the ground; clean soil and asphalt placed over the soils at the Mill Street property; and the contaminated groundwater plume managed by monitored natural attenuation.
+The ROD for OU-1 called for the soil to be excavated and thoroughly treated at the Elm Street property and replaced in the ground; clean soil and asphalt placed over the soils at the Mill Street property; and the contaminated groundwater plume managed by monitored natural attenuation.

 EPA issued a Unilateral Administrative Order (UAO) to the General Electric Company (GE) on July 16, 2001.
 The UAO directs GE to perform a remedial design for the remedy described in the ROD, and to implement the design by performing a remedial action.

-GE initiated Phase 2 pre-design investigation activities in November 2003.
-These activities were implemented between November 2003 and August 2004.
-Activities included soil sampling, test pit excavations, and thermal and groundwater treatability testing.
+GE conducted pre-design investigation activities in 2003 and 2004.
 GE completed the Pre-Design Investigation Report in January 2005.

 A Draft Preliminary (30%) Design Report was completed by GE in late winter 2005.
-The 30% design document describes implementation of the Low-Temperature Thermal Desorption (LTTD) remedy for the Fletcher’s site.
+The 30% design document describes implementation of the Low-Temperature Thermal Desorption (LTTD) remedy for OU-1.

 GE continues to perform quarterly groundwater monitoring of the contaminated groundwater at the site.
 This will continue until the remedy has been constructed and a long term monitoring program can be implemented.